NeriOliveira/NeriOliveira/README.md

 - 🆒I prefer to work in a team

-- 📫 You can contact me via LinkedIn or email (patrick.neri.oliveira@gmail)
+- 📫 You can contact me by LinkedIn or email (patrick.neri.oliveira@gmail)

 - 🌎 I love travel with my wife